j9t/little-books/manuscript/html-css-coding-guidelines.md

 >
 > Most HTML editors liberally insert STADN tags.
 This behavior is yet another reason why HTML editors must not be used.

-(A comment, “tag” should rather say “element” here.)
+(“Tag” should say “element” here.)

 And for WordPress, [vendor-specific extensions](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/css/#vendor-prefixes) are worth special attention: